mvhensbergen/ArduinoMemory/README.md

 After the LED has flashed, the player must recreate the short-and long sequence by pressing the button, whereby a short press means 'short flash' and a long press means 'long flash'.

 If the sequence is repeated correctly, the sequence is lengthened by one and the game continues as described above.
-If the player has succesfully memorizes and reproduced the final sequence of length `maxRounds`, the player has won.
+If the player has succesfully memorized and reproduced the final sequence of length `maxRounds`, the player has won.

 If at any time the sequence is not repeated correctly, the player has lost and the game will restart with a new sequence of length one.